pubflow/native-payments/docs/database-schema.md

     FOREIGN KEY (organization_id) REFERENCES organizations(id) ON DELETE CASCADE, FOREIGN KEY (provider_id) REFERENCES payment_providers(id) ON DELETE CASCADE, UNIQUE KEY (provider_id, provider_customer_id),
-    CHECK (user_id IS NOT NULL OR organization_id IS NOT NULL) -- Must belong to either a user or organization );
+    CHECK (user_id IS NOT NULL OR organization_id IS NOT NULL OR is_guest = true) -- Must belong to either a user, organization, or be a guest
+);
 ```

+**Key Features:**
+- `guest_email`: Email address for guest customers who don't have user accounts
+- `guest_name`: Display name for guest customers
+- `is_guest`: Boolean flag to identify guest customers
+- Modified CHECK constraint to allow guest customers without user_id or organization_id

 ### Payment Methods